hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```
 Support for release engineering will be needed.
 This module should include Cargo for compiling rust source to binary files,
-Should be built in a way that the rust code is compiled for every supported architecture, and only after that, packaged into the jar following the structure:
+It should be built in a way that the rust code is compiled for every supported architecture and only after that, packaged into the jar following the structure:
 ```
  |_WEB-INF
     |_arch64